-This final draft Operational Plan is submitted to NHS Improvement (NHSI) on the 4th April 2019 as supporting narrative setting out the Trust's integrated approach and current position on activity, quality, workforce and financial planning.
+This final draft Operational Plan is submitted to NHS Improvement (NHSI) on 23 May 2019 as supporting narrative setting out the Trust's integrated approach and current position on activity, quality, workforce and financial planning.
 The plan has been developed in alignment with the Bristol, North Somerset and South Gloucestershire (BNSSG) Sustainability and Transformation Partnership (STP) System Planning process for 2019/20 and through open, collaborative working with our partners across the BNSSG system.
-We support the development of an integrated Single System Plan and are working together to achieve shared priority setting, appropriately informed by quality impact assessments, and associated financial decision-making alongside contract negotiations.
+We support the development of an integrated Single System Plan and have worked together to achieve shared priority setting, appropriately informed by quality impact assessments, and associated financial decision-making alongside contract negotiations.

-Our plan reflects the following position at 4 April 2019;
+Our plan reflects the following position at 23 May 2019;

-- Clarity and ownership of stretching quality priorities delivered through quality improvement frameworks. - Full understanding of our strategic workforce challenges, the actions we need to take to address them and in-year workforce plans aligned to finance, activity and quality with robust accountability for managing agency and locum expenditure. - Commitment to continue to drive sustained or improved performance in core access and NHS Constitution standards aligned to proposed performance trajectories. - The Trust has decided to accept the proposed Control Total of £2.6m core surplus plus PSF/MRET of £10.2m i.e. a total surplus of £12.8m.
-There are residual risks regarding the need to finalise agreement of Commissioner SLAs and confirmation of Wales / England arrangements for tariff reimbursement.
-Divisional Operating Plans include £4.9m of unidentified savings with further work continuing to minimise this.
+- Clarity and ownership of stretching quality priorities delivered through quality improvement frameworks. - Full understanding of our strategic workforce challenges, the actions we need to take to address them and in-year workforce plans aligned to finance, activity and quality with robust accountability for managing agency and locum expenditure. - Commitment to continue to drive sustained or improved performance in core access and NHS Constitution standards aligned to proposed performance trajectories. - The Trust has accepted the proposed Control Total of £2.6m core surplus, plus PSF / MRET of £10.2m i.e. a total surplus of £12.8m. - Residual risk remains regarding £1.9m unidentified CIPs plus further delivery risk of c£3.0m, which the Trust will manage. - Whereas the Commissioner SLAs have not been finally agreed or signed, there exists broad agreement and alignment with Commissioners.
+Issues such as risk sharing for urgent care and non-urgent care QIPP remain to be finalised.
+We are confident this can be concluded in late May / early June. - The Trust has compromised on GP Support Unit (GPSU) transferred services (£0.3m) and agreed to allow the Local Authority contracted services (UNITY Sexual Health) Agenda for Change funding to be retained by the Commissioner (£0.2m). - The Trust will work in partnership with other providers and the Commissioner in the system to work up and deliver plans to reduce emergency short stay admissions through Frailty and SDEC schemes to the ambition of a £3.0m reduction for the system. - There remains a considerable risk to CQUIN earnability both for local CCGs and Specialised Services to the value of £2.3m, which has been raised nationally.
+We will pursue this prior to SLA signing.